fxboxed/eugo/content/greece/specials/transport/_index.md

 The government is working with organizations and businesses to make Greece more accessible for all.

 There's still a long way to go, but the commitment is there.

-Auditing accessibility of pavements and points of interest can be done with the [Seek & Go tool](https://www.example.com).

 ## Public Transportation Options